BcDemir/ProjectQGame/README.md

 ## Gameplay

 1. **Aiming Phase**:
-   - Use UP/DOWN arrow keys to adjust your aim angle
+   - Use UP/DOWN arrow keys to precisely adjust your aim angle
    - Use LEFT/RIGHT arrow keys to adjust your shot power
-   - A limited trajectory prediction helps you aim
+   - A red crosshair reticle shows where you're aiming
    - The NPC will also be adjusting their aim
    - Press SPACE when you're ready to start the countdown